jlmelville/uwot/README.md

 is supremely efficient at the moment.
 Proper sparse matrix support is limited by the nearest neighbor search routine: Annoy is intended for dense vectors.
 Adding a library for sparse nearest neighbor search would be a good extension.
-* The code is mostly single-threaded, with the exception of the Annoy-based nearest neighbor index search, which works similarly to LargeVis.
 * I haven't tried this on anything much larger than MNIST and Fashion MNIST (so at least around 100,000 rows with 500-1,000 columns works fine).